CollectionBuilder/collectionbuilder-gh/pages/about.md

 ## About the About Page

-We want to make About pages exciting again, and easy to build.
+We want to make About pages exciting, and easy to build.

 The CollectionBuilder about page features a narrowed column with its own (optional) menu, featured content, and some technical information.